-This majestic work is of mid-century handblown Japanese art glass is by Iwatsu Hineri glassworks.
+This vivid work of mid-century handblown Japanese art glass design is by Iwatsu Hineri glassworks.
 Glass collectors familiar with the Murano technique Sommerso (translation 'submerged) will know that this is the art of capturing segments of solid colour in clear glass.

-The graceful, extending lobes of this piece are a superb Hineri interpretation of mid-century art glass, just as the capturing of the Scarlet red, Tangelo orange and Violet within the clear cased triangular base is a rival to the Sommerso technique.
-The interior of the dish enables a view of the swirling colours as they whirl outwards into varying intensities of colour in the lobes of the dish.
+The graceful, extending corners with one flourishing curl are a classic to Hineri interpretation of mid-century art glass, just as the capturing of the Scarlet red, Tangelo orange and Violet within the clear cased triangular base is a rival to the Sommerso technique.
+The interior of the dish enables a view of the swirling colours as they whirl outwards into varying intensities of colour into the extended corners.

 Amongst collectors, the skill and quality applied in creating Japanese art glass is very much known to rival its Western counterparts and can often be more difficult to find.
-Hineri vases and the 4-petal dish in this palette and design are common but the tricorn form of this piece makes it a particularly rare find.
+Hineri vases and 4-petalled dishes in this palette are common but the tricorn form of this piece makes it a particularly rare find.

-CONDITION Excellent.
-No chips and cracks.
-There is negligible surface wear that is commensurable with age.
-Mentioned for completeness: one corner of the base has been left unpolished as part of the finishing process.
+CONDITION Very good.
+No chips and cracks to the exterior.
+There is negligible surface wear and a micro bruise on the underside of the base that is commensurable with age.
 Please refer to photos as they form part of the condition report.
-The underside of the base has a concave pontil that is a known finishing touch of Iwatsu.
+The concave pontil on the underside of the base is a known finishing touch of Iwatsu.

 NOTES Dish will be securely packaged and shipping will be insured.
 Shipping will be combined for multiple items.